Pays de la Loire

-Pays de la Loire (/fr/) is one of the eighteen administrative regions of France, located on the country's Atlantic coast.
+Pays de la Loire (/fr/; Broioù al Liger, lit.
+'Lands of the Loire') is one of the eighteen administrative regions of France, located on the country's Atlantic coast.
 It was created in the 1950s to serve as a zone of influence for its capital and most populated city, Nantes, one of a handful of French "balancing metropolises" (métropoles d'équilibre).
 In 2020, Pays de la Loire had a population of 3,832,120.